 State of the Foundation Report

-Patrick and Sharon Terry founded PXE International in 1995 to create the interest and support necessary to accelerate research into the cause and treatment of pseudoxanthoma elasticum.
+Patrick and Sharon Terry founded PXE International in 1995 to accelerate research that will result in the treatment of pseudoxanthoma elasticum.
 PXE International initiates, funds, and conducts research; provides support to affected families; and supports physicians.

 Pat was a designer and engineer and Sharon was a former college chaplain when they learned in 1994 that their children (Elizabeth, born 12/12/87, and Ian, born 7/12/89) had PXE.
-Although they had no formal scientific background, they met with scientists who had authored scientific papers about PXE and crafted a plan (Figure 1).
+Although they had no formal scientific background, they read medical literature, met with scientists and crafted a comprehensive research plan (Figure 1).

 The principles of the design are: